 The student seeking a B.A. or B.S. degree in Computing and Information Systems must satisfy the university core curriculum as set forth in this catalog.
 In addition, the student must take COM 202, 203, or 304.
-A previous knowledge of computer fundamentals, including DOS, and rudimentary use of microcomputers is assumed; students lacking these skills are strongly urged to take CSC 114 Introduction to Computer Science as a prerequisite to further study in computing and information systems.

-The B.A. or B.S. degree in Computing and Information Systems requires completion of 38 hours in computer science, 9 hours of mathematics, and 12 hours of general business.
+The B.A. or B.S. degree in Computing and Information Systems requires completion of 42 hours in computer science, 9 hours of mathematics, and 12 hours of general business, the university core curriculum and either COM 202, 203 or 304.